vamseeachanta/teamresumes/cv/ss_resume.md

 - Developed a template library for data science calculations using Python.
 - Utilized branches to step through calculation phases
-- This application is a benchmark for data science calculations and used for internal training of new members for the company.
+- This application is benchmark for beginners as a good  start with public libraries and used for internal training of new members for the company.

 ### Engineering Physics Based calculations - Cathodic Protection